TYPO3 vs WordPress: an honest comparison

 Technically possible, but:

-• Complex content structures must be simplified
+• Complex content structures have to be simplified

-• Multi-site setup must be rebuilt
+• Any multi-site setup has to be rebuilt

-Effort: High
+Effort: high

 Headless CMS as a Compromise